AvishayRapp/secure-vps-cloudflared/README.md

 ## 📜 License

-MIT License — free to use, modify, share.
+MIT License — free to use, modify, and share.

 ---

 ## 💡 Contributing

-Pull requests welcome.
+Pull requests welcome!